srabhayraj/RedHat-Ansible-Training/README.md

 Ansible works by connecting to your nodes and pushing out small programs, called "Ansible modules" to them.
 Ansible then executes these modules (over SSH by default), and removes them when finished.
 Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.

 ![Ansible works](https://github.com/srabhayraj/RedHat-Ansible-Training/blob/master/metadata/images/ansible_works.jpg)

+The management node in the above picture is the controlling node (managing node) which controls the entire execution of the playbook.
+It’s the node from which you are running the installation.
+The inventory file provides the list of hosts where the Ansible modules needs to be run and the management node does a SSH connection and executes the small modules on the hosts machine and installs the product/software.

+Beauty of Ansible is that it removes the modules once those are installed so effectively it connects to host machine , executes the instructions and if it’s successfully installed removes the code which was copied on the host machine which was executed.